“Consult your dentist before trying new home remedies.”

 I can share with you scientifically supported, DIY methods that allow your teeth to naturally repair themselves.
 The core principle behind this recipe is biomimicry—imitating the body’s natural processes.

-Research conducted in 2013 proved that a calcium phosphate therapy can repair dental enamel and could be more effective than fluoride.
+A study in 2013 demonstrated that using calcium phosphate therapy not only repairs dental enamel but also may work better than fluoride.
 This remineralizing toothpaste recipe applies that very science, using readily available, natural ingredients to harness your mouth’s natural healing power.

 👉 Are you willing to leave traditional toothpaste?
 Read on to find out how all the ingredients combine with each other to reinforce your smile.